TofPlay/XcodeTool/README.md

 ### Create a new component cross-platform

-This template is base on this tutorial: [Swift Cross Platform Framework](https://github.com/TofPlay/SwiftCrossPlatformFramework)
+This template is base on tutorial: [Swift Cross Platform Framework](https://github.com/TofPlay/SwiftCrossPlatformFramework)

 1. Create your component with the template `ComponentCrossPlatform`